Belgium's EU nominee still embroiled in legal feud

 It also alleges Ullens faced death threats when he tried to raise the alarm.

-The threats were allegedly made in 2015 by Frank Franceus, a member of the Comite R, Belgium's intelligence oversight body.
+The threats were allegedly made in 2015 by a person working for the Comite R, Belgium's intelligence oversight body.

-"He [Franceus] told me that something could happen to me, my wife, or my daughters if I continued to talk about these issues," Ullens told EUobserver.
+"He [the Comite R staff member] told me that something could happen to me, my wife, or my daughters if I continued to talk about these issues," Ullens told EUobserver.

 "I slept with a loaded pistol beside my bed for three months afterward," he said.